zendesk/snoopercomputer/CONTRIBUTING.md

 1. Fork it
 1. Branch it
 1. Build it
-1. PR back to `master` on `zendesk/snoopercomputer`
+1. PR back to `master` on [`zendesk/snoopercomputer`](https://github.com/zendesk/snoopercomputer)

 ## Pull Requests

-- **Add tests!** Your patch won't be accepted if it doesn't have tests.
+- **Add tests!** This project is still new, so please add unit tests with your PR if you can.
+This is more of a "strongly recommended" thing than a requirement.

 - **Document any change in behaviour**.
 Make sure the README and any other relevant documentation are kept up-to-date.
+Also, make sure your PR description clearly describes your changes.

 - **Create topic branches**.
 Don't ask us to pull from your master branch.